atondelier/training-node-memory-management/README.md

 ## Goals

-This training aims at
+This training aims at learning 3 things:
  - identifying the main reasons for a having memory leaks in a JS application
- - inspecting an application with the dev tools
+ - inspecting an application with the dev tools to search for the leaks
-   - to search for the leaks
+ - monitoring an application to avoid surprises!
-   - and then search for the actual reasons

 ## Prerequisites